-Experts focus on the feet and nursing shoes for solutions to back, knee and foot pain.
+Experts focus on nursing shoes and proper foot care for solutions to back, knee, and foot pain.

 Three years ago, 55-year-old Erika Hussain, RN, was in so much pain from being on her feet 32 hours a week she considered retiring early.